Skip to content

-To access the content of an EMS file, a client application must first obtain a license from the designated RSL License Server, and then retrieve the corresponding decryption key via the RSL key management protocol.
-This ensures that only authorized clients can decrypt and use the content.
+To access the content of an EMS file, a client application must first obtain a license from the designated RSL License Server, and then retrieve the corresponding decryption key via the RSL Key Management Protocol.
+This ensures that only authorized clients can decrypt and access the content.

 The choice of cryptographic algorithms and the implementation of encryption and decryption for EMS files are out of scope for this specification and are left to individual license server operators.